TeamJeeves/Jeeves-Bot-Documentation/docs/commands/tools/invite.md

 # Invite Command

-Get an invite to bring the bot to the server and to the bots support server.
+Get an invite to bring the bot to the server an invite to the bots support server.

+### About

 **Aliases:** `invite`